Lazytrackz/search_engine/README.md

 ```

 The app will not launch if one of the points above is true.
-You will get message about these issues in console.
+You will get a message about these issues in console.

 You also get warnings, but the application will continue to work: